-This Subregion is highly dependent on imported water, with 2010 use at 38,000 AFY increasing to 50,000 AFY in 2035.
-The primary imported water wholesaler in the Subregion is MWDSC, which delivers to West Basin MWD, Calleguas MWD, and Las Virgenes MWD.
+This Subregion is highly dependent on imported water, with 2010 use at 35,000 AFY.
+The primary regional imported water wholesaler in the Subregion is MWDSC, which delivers to West Basin, Calleguas, and Las Virgenes.
+Additional information on imported water supplies is available in Exhibit A.